 - The Designated Teacher will coordinate record keeping for all LAC in school.
-This will involve consultation with the Virtual School teacher who will be able to advise on specific and appropriate contacts. - Records will include, up to date progress and attainment records, PEP planning records and personalised information relating to care context as appropriate.

-These records will be maintained in a single place, having regard to the statutory nature of some of these documents and the confidential information that they contain.
+This will involve consultation with the Virtual School teacher who will advise on specific and appropriate contacts. - Records will include up to date progress and attainment records, PEP planning records and personalised information relating to care context as appropriate.
+Records will be maintained in a single place, with regard to statutory requirements and the confidential information that they contain. - LAC status is appropriately 'flagged' in school management information systems, ensuring information and planning records are readily available as required. - The DT will ensure there is ready access to information and up to date contact details for carers, parents (where appropriate), social worker and the named contact in the Virtual School team. - All appropriate records will be forwarded to the receiving school promptly if there is a transfer to another school.

-- LAC status is appropriately 'flagged' in school management information systems, ensuring information and planning records are readily available as required. - The DT will ensure there is ready access to information and up to date contact details for carers, parents (where appropriate), social worker and the named contact in the Virtual School team. - All appropriate records will be forwarded to the receiving school promptly if there is a transfer to another school. - Sensitivity is a priority in sharing information with members of the school staff team.
-We are guided by best practice and use a 'need to know'.
-Wherever possible pupils' wishes are taken into account in sharing information within the staff team. - Any incidents of bullying of the LAC or by the LAC will be formally recorded and noted in the PEP and review processes.
+- Sensitivity is a priority in sharing information with members of the school staff team.
+We are guided by best practice and work on a 'need to know' basis.
+Wherever possible, pupils' wishes are taken into account in sharing information within the staff team. - Any incidents of bullying of the LAC or by the LAC will be formally recorded and noted during PEP and review processes.